Using your credit or debit card overseas.

 - International cards will not be accepted at unattended card payment terminals in the US, for example some petrol stations.
 If you want to pay using your card, you’ll need to go to a petrol station where a cashier can take a card payment.

 - If your card is declined, ask the merchant to call the local Mastercard office, or call Westpac on +64 9 914 8026 to advise us of the incident and provide merchant location details.

 Monitor your card spend in real time with our money management app.

 24/7 protection from fraudulent activity2 .
 So you can use your card anywhere, anytime and leave your worries behind.

-Help avoid fees, feel more secure and keep a track of your balance by enabling a range of email or SMS alerts within your credit card account.
+Help avoid fees, feel more secure and keep a track of your balance by enabling a range of email or TXT alerts within your credit card account.

 Stolen or lost card while overseas.

 Here’s a list of the countries where Westpac cards won't be accepted4:

 - Luhansk region of Ukraine.